JochenC/JochenC.github.io/_pages/about.md

 I work as an Associate Professor at the [Electrical Engineering Mathematics and Computer Science Faculty at the Delft University of Technology](https://www.tudelft.nl/en/eemcs).
 I also conduct research at the [Delft AI Energy Lab](https://www.tudelft.nl/ai/delft-ai-energy-lab), work as a principal scientist at the [Austrian Institute of Technology in the Center for Energy](https://www.ait.ac.at/en/about-the-ait/center/center-for-energy), and co-direct (non-executive) the Canadian organisation [Student Energy](https://studentenergy.org/).
 Before that, I worked on Machine Learning applications for power systems at Imperial College London, Operations Research and Applied Control at Carnegie Mellon and MIT.
 During my studies, I worked in the chemical and energy industry, in China and Germany.
 I hold an M.Sc. in Chemical Engineering, a B.Sc. in Electrical Engineering, and a B.Sc. in Mechanical Engineering from RWTH Aachen University, Germany.
 I am an active member of the IEEE PES Taskforces and CIGRE C2 working groups.

-I enjoy playing squash, running, hiking, sauna, sailing, skiing in the Alps, travelling to friends & family, and video games.
+Aside these commitments, I enjoy playing squash, running, hiking, sauna, sailing, skiing in the Alps, travelling to friends & family, and video games.

 Delft AI Energy Lab